 "I have I shall rather enjoy the experience, though the stitlons are full of people trying to get out and the

 streets blocked with perambulators, bird cages and 'everything but the kitchen sink.' "

-The fact that the idiom has quotations around it would imply it's already a known phrase at the time, so the phase is likely much older.
+The fact that the idiom has quotations around it would imply that it was already a known phrase at that time.

 Interestingly, there's another phrase that's very similar to this one.
 It goes "everything but the stove" or "everything but the kitchen stove."
 An example of this variant form is seen in the Jeffersonville National Democraft, 1894: